Please refresh as revisions made.

 and consumables with appropriate test pieces that will be similar to the intended

-applications.
+applications with the prime weld variables accounted for.
 Ensure the welds meet the actual weld joint and weld mechanical

 properties criteria.
 Use destructive and NDT weld tests for the weld joints.
-In

 the WQP establish a "Weld Procedure (WP)" based on the WQP and the actual